GoogleCloudPlatform/terraform-google-enterprise-application/docs/upgrading_to_v0.3.0.md

 ## Sample Application Change

 In version v0.2.0, the default sample application used on the repository was `cymbal-bank`.
 It now has been relocated to the `examples/` directory under the repository root.
-The new default example is a lightweight application named `hello-world`, the new example features cross-platform builds for ARM64 and x86 architectures and the use of ARM nodes in GKE.
+The new default example is a lightweight application named `hello-world`, it features cross-platform builds for ARM64 and x86 architectures and the use of ARM nodes in GKE.

 ## CSR Users